 A veterinarian accepting a position at a San Diego County specialty referral hospital uses the offer letter provision to qualify before their start date.
 The purchase closes before employment begins, avoiding months of San Diego County rent while the position starts.

 A San Diego County veterinarian within a few years of graduation carries significant veterinary school debt but has stable W-2 income at a corporate practice.
-Student loans excluded from DTI allow the purchase to proceed now rather than waiting years for debt reduction.
+Manual underwriting of the complete financial profile allows the purchase to proceed now rather than waiting years for debt reduction.

 A board-certified veterinary specialist in San Diego County with established income and investments finances the full purchase amount to keep capital deployed.
 The veterinarian mortgage accommodates the higher loan amount without PMI or the liquidity sacrifice of a large down payment.